What do you do when you can’t control your feelings for someone? When you know you shouldn’t go there? Not even in your head.

-Annie has never experienced the ‘spark’ with a guy-that instant chemistry that renders you weak in the knees.
-That is, until a night out brings her face to face with the dangerously sexy and mysterious Jack.
+Annie has never experienced the ‘spark’ with a guy-the kind of instant chemistry that steals your breath and blindsides you completely.
+Until a night out with friends brings her face to face with the wickedly sexy and mysterious Jack.
 It’s not just a spark that ignites between them.
 It’s an explosion.
 Jack promises to consume Annie, and he fully delivers on that promise.

 Overwhelmed by the intensity of their one night together, Annie slips out of their hotel room.
-She is certain that a man who’s had such a powerful impact on her must be dangerous.
-She has no idea that he belongs to another.
-That he’s forbidden.
+She is certain that a man who’s had such a powerful impact on her and who could bend her to his will so easily, must be dangerous.
+But she’s already in too deep.
+And Jack isn’t only dangerous.
+He is forbidden.

 Buy this book!

 Note: Clicking links on this site will take you to the retailer’s purchase page.

 Totally Bex is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 With The Forbidden, Jodi Ellen Malpas takes a calculated risk, and overall I think it paid off.
 The reader can feel the author’s heart and soul poured into the pages through the honest, emotional, and drama-filled story she has given us.

 Annie is an architect and a workaholic.
 She doesn’t make time for dating and relationships since she’s focused on her career and it is starting to pay off for her.
 Annie is surrounded by a supportive group of friends and while blowing off steam with them one evening, she encounters a man who steals her breath and makes her weak in the knees.

 After a hot and steamy one-night stand, Annie doesn’t expect to see him again… until she does.
 That’s when she finds out just how forbidden he really is.
 Unfortunately, it’s too late by then and Annie is too far gone to stop wanting him.